New Hardy spaces of Musielak-Orlicz type and boundedness of sublinear operators: Introduction

 On the other hand, to establish the boundedness of operators on Hardy spaces, one usually appeals to the atomic decomposition characterization, see \cite{Co, La, TW}, which means that a function or distribution in Hardy spaces can be represented as a linear combination of functions of an elementary form, namely, atoms.
 Then, the boundedness of operators on Hardy spaces can be deduced from their behavior on atoms or molecules in principle.
 However, caution needs to be taken due to an example constructed in Theorem 2 of \cite{Bo}.
 There exists a linear functional defined on a dense subspace of $H^1(\mathbb R^n)$, which maps all $(1,\infty,0)$-atoms into bounded scalars, but however does not extend to a bounded linear functional on the whole $H^1(\mathbb R^n)$.
 This implies that the uniform boundedness of a linear operator $T$ on atoms does not automatically guarantee the boundedness of $T$ from $H^1(\mathbb R^n)$ to a Banach space $\mathcal B$.
 Nevertheless, by using the grand maximal function characterization of $H^p(\mathbb R^n)$, Meda, Sj\"ogren, and Vallarino \cite{MSV1, MSV2} proved that if a sublinear operator $T$ maps all $(p,q,s)$-atoms when $q<\infty$ and continuous $(p,\infty,s)$-atoms into uniformly bounded elements of $L^p(\mathbb R^n)$ (see also \cite{YZ, BLYZ} for quasi-Banach spaces), then $T$ uniquely extends to a bounded sublinear operator from $H^p(\mathbb R^n)$ to $L^p(\mathbb R^n)$.
 In this paper, we study boundedness of sublinear operators in the context of new Hardy spaces of Musielak-Orlicz type which generalize the main results in \cite{MSV1, MSV2}.
 More precisely, under additional assumption on $\varphi(\cdot,\cdot)$, we prove that finite atomic norms on dense subspaces of $H^{\varphi(\cdot,\cdot)}(\mathbb R^n)$ are equivalent with the standard infinite atomic decomposition norms.
 As an application, we prove that if $T$ is a sublinear operator and maps all atoms into uniformly bounded elements of a quasi-Banach space $\mathcal B$, then $T$ uniquely extends to a bounded sublinear operator from $H^{\varphi(\cdot,\cdot)}(\mathbb R^n)$ to $\mathcal B$.

 Using the theory of these new Hardy spaces and ideas from \cite{BGK}, we studied and established (see \cite{Ky2, Ky3}) some new interesting estimates of endpoint type for the commutators of singular integrals and fractional integrals on Hardy-type spaces.
-Recently, these spaces have developed in many directions (see \cite{YY, YY2}), some their charcterizations and applications were also established and studied in \cite{HYY, LHY}.
+Recently, new Hardy spaces of Musielak-Orlicz type have developed in many directions (see \cite{BCKYY, NS, Sa, YY, YY2}), some their charcterizations and applications were also established and studied in \cite{BCKYY, Sa, HYY, LHY}.